Martian01/mrhttpd/Readme.md

 In order to configure mrhttpd you load the file `mrhttpd.conf` into an editor.
 The file distributed with mrhttpd contains explanations of the possible settings as part of the commentary.

 In general, the configuration file defines pairs of variables and their values separated by a "=" character.
-The configuration file is included in bash scripts and make files.
-This means the file must fulfil the syntactical requirements of both applications.
-For instance, bash requires that there be no spaces around the "=" sign.
+The configuration file is included in bash scripts.
+This means there must be no spaces around the "=" sign.

 Let us now go through the list of variables.
 Note that many of these variables are optional and will either default to some useful value, or disable the compilation of the associated feature.
 For details please refer to the sample configuration file.